couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ### Add Initial Data to Realm
 Realm provides an [API](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/open-and-close-a-realm/#add-initial-data-to-realm) that facilitates the insertion of initial data into a Realm database at the time of its first opening.

 While there is no direct equivalent in Couchbase Lite, a similar outcome can be achieved through the use of a pre-built database.
 This approach enables the application to be loaded with data upfront, bypassing the need to sync data from App Services during the initial application launch.
-This significantly reduces the wait time for users upon their first installation and startup of the application.
+This could significantly reduce the wait time for users upon their first installation and startup of the application.

+>**NOTE**
+>
+>It is trivial to provide initial data, over the network, in the first sync of the Database collection(s) when the app launches.
+The only reason to provide an initial pre-built database is to save on network traffic, once.
+>

 Detailed guidance on implementing pre-built databases is available in Couchbase Lite’s documentation for each supported platform:
 - [Pre-build Database - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/prebuilt-database.html)